-What is Emergency Assistance (EA) Family Shelter?
+What is the goal of the Emergency Assistance (EA) Family Shelter system?

 Shelter is a temporary place for your family to stay as you search for your next place to live.